RockLib/RockLib.Messaging/docs/CloudEvents.md

   - Creates an instance of `SequentialEvent` that is equivalent to the specified `IReceiverMessage`.
   - Uses the specified `IProtocolBinding` (or `DefaultProtocolBinding` if null) to map message headers to event attributes.
   - Alternative: Instead of invoking this constructor directly, call the `.To<SequentialEvent>()` extension method on an instance of `IReceiverMessage`.
 For example, `receiverMessage.To<SequentialEvent>()`.
+- `public SequentialEvent(string jsonFormattedCloudEvent)`
+  - The *json* constructor.
+  - Creates a `CloudEvent` by parsing the [JSON-formatted CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/json-format.md) string.
+  - Sets CloudEvent attributes and data.
+  - Does not set non-CloudEvent headers.

-*Inheritors of the `SequentialEvent` class are expected to have a default constructor, a copy constructor, and a message constructor that each call their base constructor.*
+*Inheritors of the `SequentialEvent` class are expected to have a default constructor, a copy constructor, a message constructor, and a json constructor that each call their base constructor.*

 ## CorrelatedEvent class

-The `CorrelatedEvent` class defines one additional cloud event attribute, `CorrelationId`.
+The `CorrelatedEvent` class defines one additional CloudEvent attribute, `CorrelationId`.

 | Property (`CloudEvent attribute`) | Type     | Required? | Default Value               |
 |:----------------------------------|:---------|:----------|:----------------------------|